2016 United States presidential election in Indiana

-The 2016 United States presidential election in Indiana was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
+A presidential election was held in Indiana on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
 Indiana voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
 Indiana has 11 electoral votes in the Electoral College.

-Trump won the state with 56.47% of the vote, while Clinton received 37.46%.
-Indiana is the home state of Pence, which was believed to have provided important assistance to the Trump campaign in what already would have been a Republican-leaning state.
+Trump won the state with 56.94% of the vote, while Clinton received 37.77%.
+Indiana is the home state of Pence, which was believed to have provided assistance to the Trump campaign in what already would have been a Republican-leaning state.

 Primary elections

 Democratic primary

 Two candidates appeared on the Democratic presidential primary ballot: